sw360/capycli/Readme_Filtering.md

 Why do we need a filter functionality for SBOMs?
-Well, not all SBOMs are really perfect, i.e. they may not contain what we expected - sometimes there are too many components, sometimes there are to few components.
+Well, not all SBOMs are really perfect, i.e. they may not contain what we expected - sometimes there are too many components, sometimes there are too few components.

 ## Table of Contents